SantosRAC/conekt_grasses_microbiome/CoNekT_Grasses_Microbiome/docs/source/building_conekt_microbiome.md

-# Building CoNekt Grasses Microbiome
+# Building CoNekt Metataxonomics

-## Using the admin panel to build CoNekT Grasses Microbiome
+## Using the admin panel to build CoNekT Metataxonomics

 ### Add Taxonomy